JetBrains/guide/site/python/tutorials/getting-started-pycharm/configuring-local-python-interpreter/index.md

 You can click the interpreter name in the Status Bar which opens a list of available interpreters.
 It will also give you the opportunity to either open interpreter settings or add a new interpreter.

-Alternatively, you can find the same settings in your Preferences/Settings (**⌘,** | **Ctrl+Alt+S**) and then search for _project interpreter_.
+Alternatively, you can find the same settings in your Preferences/Settings <kbd>⌘,</kbd> (macOS) / <kbd>Ctrl+Alt+S</kbd> (Windows/Linux) and then search for _project interpreter_.
 If you click the gear icon to the right of the drop-down, PyCharm will give you options for managing all the project interpreters that PyCharm knows about.

 ## Conclusion